 - Paranoia and suicidal thoughts

-Some of the long-term effects of CNS depressants include:
+As mentioned before, depressants may be addictive and some of the long-term effects of CNS depressants include:

 - Breathing difficulties